LeAnhTuan289/Bicycle_Manufacturer_Performance_Analysis/README.md

 **Objective:**

-- This project uses SQL (Google BigQuery) to analyze sales, production, and purchasing data from the **AdventureWorks dataset**
+- This project leverages SQL (Google BigQuery) to analyze AdventureWorks sales, inventory, purchasing, and customer data in order to uncover business performance trends and generate actionable insights.

-- It answers 8 specific business questions covering **Sales Performance, Customer Retention, and Inventory Optimization**
-- The goal is to turn raw transactional and operational data into clear, actionable insights for the business
+- The analysis focuses on identifying revenue drivers, evaluating customer retention, assessing promotional effectiveness, and optimizing inventory management to support data-driven business decision-making.

 **Main business question:**

 This project uses SQL to analyze sales, inventory, and purchasing data from AdventureWorks to:
-- Identify which product categories, territories, and time periods drive the most sales
+- Which product categories, sales territories, and time periods contribute most to revenue growth?
-- Evaluate how discounts, customer retention, and stock levels affect overall business performance
+- How effective are current pricing and promotional strategies in supporting profitable sales?
+- How well does the business retain customers, and what opportunities exist to improve Customer Lifetime Value (CLV)?
+- Is inventory aligned with sales demand, and how can inventory planning be optimized to improve operational efficiency?

 ## 👤 Who is this project for?
 - ✔️ **Data analysts & business analysts** who want a reference for writing analytical SQL (CTEs, window functions, cohort analysis)